paraker/terraform_2020/README.md

 Deploys basic stuff to local docker.

 ## Docker
-Deploys web ghost blog with containers to docker swarm.
+Deploys web ghost blog with containers to docker swarm.<br>
 Uses secrets, volumes, networks and services.

 ## Jenkins
-Creates jenkins container with web gui.
+Creates jenkins container with web gui.<br>
-Runs terraform code from CI/CD pipeline to deploy to docker swarm.
+Runs terraform code from CI/CD pipeline to deploy docker containers.<br>
+Not sure if this was just services or to docker swarm.
+Think just services.